 Nordplus Junior, Higher Education and Adult include all types of activities, while Nordic Languages and Horizontal are only open to project and network applications.
-Funding from Nordplus is a contribution towards the total project costs and the degree to which the total project budget is covered varies according to the rules of each sub-programme.

 Detailed descriptions of the types of activities and grants you can apply for can be found in the sub-programme chapters.
-Nordplus